dvdmtw98/notes/notes-vault/computer-networks/network-infrastructure/dns-server/dns-records.md

 Points domains to Mail Servers
 MX records like CNAME records always point to another domain
 Generally a server will have multiple MX records and each one has a priority
-The MX record with the lowest priority is the Primary Server
+The MX record with the lowest priority number is the Primary Server

 #### SOA (Start of Authority) Record
 Stores administrative details about a Zone